Jang Kuk-chol: International career

 Only 18 years old, Jang made his international debut for the Chollima on 26 March 2011 against Iraq in a 1–0 defeat.
 He'd score his first goal in the next year during the 2012 AFC Challenge Cup against the Philippines after poking in a spill from Neil Etheridge four minutes after coming on.
 He scored his second goal in the same tournament against Tajikistan, also as a substitute.

 During a World Cup Qualifier match against Uzbekistan on 16 June 2015, he scored his third for the nation after his late run into the box met a cross for a powerful header.
 Jang scored his fourth international goal against Chinese Taipei during the 2019 EAFF Championship qualifiers when he nodded in Jong Il-gwan's cross into the box.
 Despite going unbeaten in the second round, the country did not progress to the final stage.

 Jang was called up for his second ever Asian Cup held in the United Arab Emirates.
 He didn't feature in the 6–0 defeat against Qatar.
 Jang skippered the country for the first time against Lebanon after Jong's absence through a red card suspension.
 They lost 4–1.
 Jang was appointed captain again in the next match in a 4–0 friendly defeat to Uzbekistan.

 Jang played an instrumental role for his nation's triumph in the 2019 Intercontinental Cup but didn't take part in the final due to suspension.
 His fifth goal came against Sri Lanka in the 2022 World Cup qualifiers pouncing on a cross.

 After a four year absence from international football due to North Korea closing their borders, Jang returned to the international stage when he was called up for the 2022 Asian Games held in China as captain.
 He was one of the three overaged players called up to the squad.
 During the game against Japan, the North Koreans fell 2–1 after a penalty was awarded to the Japanese.
 The decision led to frustration that was carried over after the game ended as Jang was seen remonstrating at the referee Rustam Lutfullin.
 Alongside with him was Kim Kyong-sok who was shoving Lutfullin, as well as the two other overaged players Kang ju-hyok and Kim Kuk-bom.
 Although he was arguing and showing his anger towards Lutfullin, Jang was also seen trying to separate his teammates from the officials.

 On September 10, 2024, Jang received a red card against Qatar National Football Team in Round 3 of World Cup Qualification, after denying an obvious goal scoring opportunity, tackling Akram Afif in the box.

-Style of play

-Jang is a physical and aerial prowess who often wins his duels.
-Aside from playing in defence, Jang has progressed up the field multiple times into midfield and even attack.
-Most of his goals have come from making runs into the box and winning his aerial duels with powerful headers into goal.